s1m0000n/multitask-transformers/README.md

 ### 📦 BYO Data

 - NLI tasks (`NLIPreprocessor` is quite generalizable with configurable field names)
-- Sequence classification tasks (no obvious way to generalize preprocessing (for now))
+- Sequence classification tasks (no obvious way to generalize preprocessing (for now)) & the ones that can be solved as classification
-- Tasks which can be casted to sequence classification
+- Regression tasks & the ones that can be solved as regression

 **Description**